prabhleen003/portfolio-3i/README.md

 # Portfolio Website
-This is a fully vibe coded portfolio website which used vercel chat feature and prompts to build th website using Typescipt , Tailwind , React
+This is a fully vibe coded portfolio website which used vercel chat feature and prompts to build the website using Typescipt , Tailwind and React !

 ## Deployment